liftr-framework/cli/README.md

 ### Commands

-Here are all the possibilities with Liftr
+Here are all the possibilities with the liftr-cli

 ```shell